 Brooklyn has many Jewish neighborhoods.
 Some are Hasidic, some are Modern Orthodox.
 Most are Ashkenazi, but one is Sephardic.
 And those are the visibly religious Jewish neighborhoods.
 Other mixed neighborhoods have Jewish institutions and populations, while others may have former Jewish institutions transformed into churches or other functions.

 Brooklyn has many "ethnic neighborhoods."
 It has neighborhoods with multiple ethnic groups, some aligned by language, some very different.
 We might just call them "neighborhoods."
 For example, the western part of Sunset Park is significantly Spanish-speaking, thanks to the migration (not immigration) of Americans from Puerto Rico, and the subsequent immigration of people from Mexico and Central America.
 The eastern part of Sunset Park is today significantly Chinese, moving into a neighborhood with Norwegian, Finnish, and Polish roots.
 Bensonhurst still has Italian roots, but now is significantly Chinese and "Russian" (which is a shorthand for "Former Soviet Union").

 7) If we visit Brooklyn, it's easy to see Coney Island.

-8) We only want to see one neighborhood (say, East Flatbush, or Bensonhurst, which is where Aunt Bea grew up).
+8) We only want to see one neighborhood (say, East Flatbush, or Bensonhurst), because that's where Aunt Bea grew up.